SecUSo/privacy-friendly-passwordgenerator/README.md

 * The byte-array is used to choose characters out of the character set from the user's parameters.
 <br />

-The passwords as well as the master password are never stored in the device.
-The master password has to be entered by the user and password is always created on the fly out of the parameters.
+The passwords as well as the master password are never stored on the device.
+The master password has to be entered by the user and password is always created on the fly using of the parameters.

 ## Motivation